sam-xif/Schedule-IP/README.md

 More python-friendly versions of the database models exist in `src/pymodels.py`.
 These are essentially the same as the `models.py` classes but they allow easy comparison for equality and do not use class attributes.
 Instead of inputting the changes from `models.py` by hand, simply run `python generate_pymodels.py`.

+### Project Final Report
+In this project, our goal was to write a scheduling algorithm capable of assigning students to courses.
+We began by setting up a database to hold the necessary information, scraped some of PA's master schedule data to use, and began building an algorithm.
+We ended up implementing the Hungarian Algorithm as the algorithm of choice, as the scheduling problem could be interpreted nicely as finding the optimal matching of a bipartite graph.
+Unfortunately, we did not have enough time to develop this into a full-scale scheduler, but we did get it working with simple scheduling scenarios.

+To run a simple scenario, use the command `python simplescenario.py`.